New report highlights catastrophic global failure to protect the rights of persons with disabilities

 The report highlights four major themes from the survey data:

-- The failure to protect the lives of persons with disabilities in residential institutions, which have become hotspots during the pandemic: Instead of prioritizing emergency measures to reintegrate people into the community, respondents pointed out that many institutions have been locked down, with fatal consequences.
+- The catastrophic failure to protect the lives of persons with disabilities in residential institutions, which have become hotspots during the pandemic: Instead of prioritizing emergency measures to reintegrate people into the community, respondents pointed out that many institutions have been locked down, with fatal consequences.

 People in institutions are not receiving adequate assistance or access to medical supplies.
 Staffing is insufficient and at dangerous levels.